Grummle/W3CLogToMongo/README.md

 During the next run its starts from its last position.

 Features
--Designate Column datatypes (int,DateTime) when inserting into mongodb -Composite Columns: append multiple columsn to form a new one.
+* Designate Column datatypes (int,DateTime) when inserting into mongodb
+* Composite Columns: append multiple columsn to form a new one.
--Drop Columns: do not log designated columns
+* Drop Columns: do not log designated columns
--Static Elements: Append elements to each entry from the config file -Alias Elements: Change field names before insertion -MultiColumn Elements: Handle MS LAME ASS BS Columns
+* Static Elements: Append elements to each entry from the config file
+* Alias Elements: Change field names before insertion
+* MultiColumn Elements: Handle MS LAME ASS BS Columns

 Below is an outline of the config.
 [This](https://gist.github.com/3209354) is an example of a templated config.